pulp/pulp-cli/docs/user/guides/advanced_features.md

 ## Interactive shell mode

+!!! note

-* To use the shell mode, you need to install the the extra requirements tagged "shell". *
+    To use the shell mode, you need to install the the extra requirements tagged "shell".

 Starting the CLI with "pulp shell" drops you into the shell:

 ```plain
 (pulp) [vagrant@pulp3 ~]$ pulp shell
 Starting Pulp3 interactive shell...